 As a therapist, Jane enjoys helping clients to identify and reach their goals in counseling.
 Jane believes that each person is an expert on their own life.
 Consequently, Jane uses a strengths based counseling approach to help clients achieve their goal of moving forward in life.

 Jane provides effective mental health counseling for clients who face many different types of situations including relationship problems, depression, anxiety, emotional regulation, job frustration and transitions, trauma, loss of a loved one, unexpected setbacks, self-esteem issues, anger control, perfectionism, difficulty with decision making, self care, existential questioning and aging challenges.
+Jane has completed the level II training in Gottman Method Couples Counseling and uses that approach with Couples.
 In terms of psychotherapy modalities utilized, Jane tailors her approach to the client’s unique situation and needs.
 Psychological research shows that client success in therapy is more dependent on the quality of the therapeutic relationship than the modality of therapy.
 Therefore, Jane strives to provide a comfortable and supportive environment where a client can speak freely and consider new approaches to existing barriers to their happiness.